andycitron/tvguideAndImdb/README.md

 https://mobilelistings.tvguide.com/Listingsweb/ws/rest/serviceproviders/ZIPCODE/zipCode?formattype=json

 3) I can't figure out which channels you get for your provider and area.
 I can only figure out my own channels.
-      In TvGuide.java change thisIsAChannelWeGet() to match the channels in your area.
+      In TvGuide.java change thisIsAChannelWeGet() to match the channels from your provider in your area.
-      Best would be to somehow figure this out dynamically, but I don't work for tvguide.com so I don't know how they're figuring that out.
+      Best would be to somehow figure this out dynamically, but I don't work for tvguide.com or your tv service provider so I don't know how they're figuring that out.

+4) The program is dependent on html pages from tvguide.com and IMDB.com.
+If that html changes, this code can break and would need to be updated.
+      A lot of the information comes from json on those websites.
+That json is less likely to change in an incompatible manner.

-It would be nice if this was implemented by a service you log into so it could remember your preferences instead of storing the info in files and code
+It would be nice if this was implemented by a service you log into so it could remember your preferences instead of storing the info in files and code.
+For example this would be a useful function for tvguide.com to use on their site.

 The output of this program is a comma separated vector (.csv) file that can be understood by any spreadsheet or widget that understands .csv files.
 The spreadsheet is opened if you have defined a program in tvlistings.Properies that can open .csv files